 Here's the recommended order in which you should proceed:

 Start with the CPC or CCS-P certification exam.
-Either of these credentials will help you get a job in a doctor's or physician's office with an average salary of $34,000-43,000 per year.
+Either of these credentials will help you get a job in a doctor's or physician's office with a starting salary of $34,000-43,000 per year.

 Once you gain at least 3-5 years experience as a physician coder, get the CCS certification.
 This will help you move up to hospital coding with salaries in the range of $44,000 and $57,000 per year.

 The U.S. Bureau of Labor Statistics (BLS) predicts stable employment outlook for medical billing and coding specialists at least up to 2018.
 However, it is mandatory that you have at least one national certification in your resume.

 #2.
 Top 5 US Cities, Top 10 US States for Medical Billing and Coding Jobs in 2017